nhrap-hazus/export/README.md

 ## Requirements

-The Hazus utiltiies use the Hazus Python package under the hood to run everything.
-We recommend an installation of Anaconda and the utilities will handle the requirements for you.
+The Hazus open-source utilities use the Hazus Python package under the hood to run everything.
+You will need an installation of Anaconda that will automatically manage the Hazus Python package and other requirements necessart to run the utility.

 1. Go to https://www.anaconda.com/distribution/